-Review of Effective Action on Significant Governance Issues in 2014:
+Review of Effective Action on Significant Governance Issues 2016

-The 2013/2014 Annual Governance Statement identified a small number of significant governance issues which would require improvement action during 2014/2015.
-The Action Plan appended to the Annual Governance Statement 2014 has been implemented, under the oversight of the Corporate Governance Group and the Audit and Assurance Committee.
+The 2014/2015 Annual Governance Statement identified a small number of significant governance issues which would require improvement action during 2015/2016.
+The Action Plan appended to the Annual Governance Statement 2015 has been implemented, under the oversight of the Corporate Governance Group and the Audit and Assurance Committee.